cheemaa/private-blockchain/README.md

 ## Testing

-This API contains 2 endpoints:
+This API has been created with Hapijs and contains 2 endpoints:

 1. GET /block/{blockHeight}
 2. POST /block